Stage-wise Dynamics of Classifier-Free Guidance in Diffusion Models: Experiments

 \subsection{Methodological implications.}

-Guided by the above analysis, we propose a time-varying schedule where the guidance weight rises early, peaks at the intermediate stage, and decreases late.
-Unlike heuristic on–off schemes~\citep{Kynkaanniemi2024}, it evolves smoothly without abrupt switches.
+Guided by the above analysis, we propose a linear time-varying schedule where the guidance weight rises early, peaks at the intermediate stage, and decreases late (TV-CFG).
+We also considered Interval-CFG~\citep{Kynkaanniemi2024} and $\beta$-CFG methods~\citep{malarz2025classifier}.
+Both adhere to the time-varying scheduling principle of being weak in the early stages, strong in the middle, and weak in the late stages, which theoretically contributes to sampling diversity.
+The specific scheduling principles are detailed in the Appendix.
 Though not our main focus, this theory-derived design yields empirical gains and highlights how stage-wise insights translate into practical improvements in robustness and diversity.